jfrog/vault-plugin-secrets-artifactory/README.md

 # Vault Artifactory Secrets Plugin

-This plugin is now being actively maintained by JFrog Inc.Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and create github issues to ask for support
+This plugin is actively maintained by JFrog Inc. Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and create GitHub issues to ask for feature requests and support.

+Contact [JFrog Support](https://jfrog.com/support/) for urgent, time sensitive issues.

 ----------------------------------------------------------------